-Addictions & Mental Health Treatment

-Art

-Biology

-Business

-Chemistry

-Communication

-Community & Environmental Sustainability

-Community Engagement Computer Science

-Criminal Justice Administration

-Cultural Studies

-Cyber Security Data Science

-Digital Media Marketing

-Economics

-English

-Entrepreneurship

-Environmental Science

-Forensic Science

-Gerontology

-Health Communication

-Leadership Studies

-Music

-Physics

-Political Science

-Pre-Law

-Psychology

-Sociology

-Spanish

-Sport Media
+Addictions & Mental Health Treatment Art Biology Business Chemistry Communication Community & Environmental Sustainability Community Engagement Computer Science Criminal Justice Administration Cultural Studies Cyber Security Data Science Digital Media Marketing Economics Entrepreneurship Environmental Science Forensic Science General Science Gerontology Health Communication History Literature

-Women's & Gender Studies
+Mathematics Music Physics Philosophy Political Science Pre-Law Psychology Sociology Spanish Sport Media Theatre Theology Women's & Gender Studies

 A minor is an optional program of study that will complement or supplement the student's major.
 Completion of a minor will be reflected on the transcript but not on the diploma.
 It is a sequence of courses constituting a coherent program of study outside of the major and less extensive than a major, typically 18-21 credits.
-The minor may not be in the discipline of the major and must include at least 12 credits not from the major's core, concentration, track or emphasis; related area courses supporting the major may be double-counted to fulfill the minor.
+The minor may not be in the discipline of the major and must include at least 12 credits not from the major's core, concentration, track, or emphasis; related area courses supporting the major may be double counted to fulfill the minor.
 Nine credits in the minor must be earned at Alvernia.
-A student pursuing two minors must have 9 credits in each minor that is not included in the other minor.
+A student pursuing two minors must have 9 credits in each minor that are not included in the other minor.
 A 2.0 GPA in the minor is required for completion.